 For the filling:

 - Slice tomatoes into ¼ inch slices and remove seeds if desired.
-Let sit for 30 minutes.
+Place the sliced tomatoes into a medium bowl and let sit for 30 minutes.

-- Lay slices on triple thickness paper towels and sprinkle with one teaspoon of salt.
+- Lay slices on triple-thickness paper towels on a wire rack and sprinkle with one teaspoon of salt.
+Let them sit for at least 15 minutes.

 - Flip and let them drain from the other side for at least 15 minutes.